top of page

 Why PHAs Should Be Strongly Considered

 The absence of a legal requirement does not eliminate risk.
-Battery manufacturing has demonstrated the potential for high-severity incidents driven by abnormal but foreseeable conditions, including thermal runaway, fire propagation, and toxic gas release.
+Battery manufacturing has demonstrated the potential for high-severity incidents driven by abnormal but foreseeable conditions.
+These include thermal runaway, fire propagation, and toxic gas release.

-For battery manufacturing facilities—particularly those involving solvent-based slurry systems, coating and drying operations, and high-energy formation steps—PHAs should be strongly considered as part of a comprehensive approach to process safety.
+For battery manufacturing facilities—particularly those involving solvent-based slurry systems, coating and drying operations, and high-energy formation steps—PHAs should be strongly considered.
+This is part of a comprehensive approach to process safety.
 Applying PHA rigor helps organizations proactively identify vulnerabilities, evaluate safeguards, and reduce the likelihood of fires, explosions, and production-impacting events.

 References:

-Nebula Safety and Environmental is experienced facilitating and supporting PHAs.
-Please reach-out to the Nebula Safety and Environmental Team at NebulaSafety.com for additional information.
+Nebula Safety and Environmental is experienced in facilitating and supporting PHAs.
+Please reach out to the Nebula Safety and Environmental Team at NebulaSafety.com for additional information.

 At Nebula Safety & Environmental, we believe safety is more than compliance — it is a commitment to protecting people, strengthening operations, and building responsible organizations.
 Guided by integrity, accountability, client commitment, leadership, and teamwork, we partner with companies to proactively identify risk, strengthen safeguards, and implement practical solutions that work in the real world.